oyzzo/MemTypeTool/README.md

 http://www.area0x33.com/documentation/memtype.html

-## Install
+## Linux
+Under release folder download linux64.tar.gz for a 64 bit linux.

+Extract the contents:

+`tar xvfz linux64.tar.gz`

-Extract the release archive and run the launcher.
+And execute the launcher.
-If no release is provided you can compile it from sources easily.

 If no device is found when running the GUI, check the usb permissions.
 For ubuntu users there's a udev rules file with the right permissions: